Outbound selling is unpredictable.

 Beyond a specific step of your sequence, you should have a testing process in place that can optimize the ordering of your emails to maximize the results you generate.

-If you might have a winning theme for step #1, what’s the best email to send afterwards?
+If you might have a winning theme for step #1, what’s the best email to send afterward?
 Should it be a follow-up email or themed email?

 The more you learn about buyers and their buying process, the better you’ll be able to predict the questions, objections, and education they’ll need over time to take action.